 End-of-year gifts help even more kids and families experience their worth in Christ.
 Your donations create environments for individuals to feel safe and receive help to make positive changes in their lives.
 Your support truly changes lives.

 • Check in person: If you’re in the Wooster area, we’d love to meet you.
-To make your gift in person, our administration office is open until 5pm on Tuesday, December 31.
+To make your gift in person, we are available to receive your gift until 4pm on Thursday, December 31.

 • Electronic transfers of securities: When you direct your broker to transfer securities to CCHO, it’s considered a completed donation only when the funds are transferred from your account into another account.
 Keep in mind that if you are over age 70½, you can make a donation directly from an individual retirement account to a charity.